stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 from this observation?
 What we do in `hreadTable1` is running an effectful computation of type `String -> Validated CSVError (HList ts)` over a list of strings, so that the result is a list of `HList ts` wrapped in a `Validated CSVError`.
-The first step when abstracting this should be to use generic types for the input and output:
+The first step of abstraction should be to use type parameters for the input and output:
 Run a computation of type `a -> Validated CSVError b` over a list `List a`: